Showcasing the merits of the hillside near Slovakia's capital.

 ..And a formation named Sandberg:

-Other kinds of rocks accompany sandstone, and once again, the Little Carpathians allow hands-on learning about them: climbing.
+Other kinds of rocks accompany sandstone, such as quartz, granite, and limestone.
+And once again, the Little Carpathians allow hands-on learning about them: climbing.

 In conclusion, I am a fan of the range's compactness, as one can get on top of it in no time.
 It is an immensely great asset to have it right next to the city.

-Thanks for reading!
-If you enjoyed this article, you might also like my previous posts about..:
+If you enjoyed landscapes in this article, you might also like my previous posts about..: